abbas-dm/Waste-Segregation-Level-Detection-Project/README.md

     2 MIT App Inventor(for building an App interface) 3 Pushover(to get alert notifications)

-Group of three has done this project.
+Group of four has done this project.